nuttann/nuttann.github.io/achievements.md

       - Seraphina (Force the Forceful) (Nuttann, Gallin, Nanbus)
       - Xhut Adan (Nuttann, Gallin, Nanbus)
     - Hunter of the Crypt of Sul (Nuttann, Gallin, Nanbus)
-      - Citizen Pain (To the Brave, Go the Spoils!)
-(Nuttann, Gallin, Nanbus)
       - Grinder (The Head of the Snake) (Nuttann, Gallin, Nanbus)
   - Collections
     - Ruins of Decay (Plane of Health) (Nuttann, Gallin, Nanbus)